adityaraju926/mediscrub/README.md

 ## How is MediScrub different?
 This project focuses on privacy by implementing role-based access and PHI detection that the other projects do not address.
 Furthermore, the other applications are not in a deployable state where as this project contains the UI to allow users to get their information in a straightforward manner.
 Finally, MediScrub uses various models while two out of the three other projects only use one model.

-## Your Model Evaluation Process & Metric Selection
+## Model Evaluation Process & Metric Selection
 The evaluation metrics were calculated by calculating the accuracy, precision, recall and f-1 score based on the raw text extracted from the pdf and the summary files for each of the models.
 These metrics were chosen as they ensure that there is no information loss and false information while still being balanced.

-## Your Modeling Approach
+## Modeling Approach

 ### 1. Naive Approach
 - **Method**: Simple sentence extraction based on keyword frequency and position